LTUC/amman-dotnet-401d2/curriculum/class-13/facilitator/README.md

 ### TOPIC 2: Repository Design Pattern
 - **Why**
-  - When working with Data Access Objects, primarily with our Models within our Database, we find that we get a lot of the same method signatures, Create, Read/Get, Update, and Delete.
-The Repository Design Pattern allows for us to have a layer of abstraction when working with dependency injection.
-Instead of direclty injecting a dependency into a service or controller. we would instead inject an interface that outlines the required behavior.
+  - When working with Data Access Objects, primarily with our Models within our Database, we find that we get a lot of the same method signatures
+    - Create, Read/Get, Update, and Delete.
+  - The Repository Design Pattern allows for us to have a layer of abstraction when working with dependency injection.
+  - Instead of directly injecting a dependency into a service or controller. we would instead inject an interface that outlines the required behavior.
 - **What**
   - The Repository Design Pattern is an **architectural design pattern**
   - Assists in the overall layout and data flow of a web application.